-Everyone loves the idea of strength, of being strong.
-In all its many forms.
+Everyone loves the idea of strength, of being strong, in all its many forms.
 Of lifting more than they have before.
 Of running farther and faster than before.
 Of resisting that cookie or piece of cake they have decided they don’t want to eat.
 Of being able to make up their mind about something and stick with it.
 That kind of strength.

-When I saw Pavel’s first video of the ‘Russian Kettlebell Challenge’ these words spoke to me: “Comrades, I give you the Russian Kettlebell Challenge, for those who like it tough, and just a little bit dangerous.”
-I was a competitive powerlifter at the time and I knew just what he meant.
-Real training, where one is really utilizing the body to the fullest is never easy, never comfortable.
+When I saw Pavel’s first video of the Russian Kettlebell Challenge, these words spoke to me: “Comrades, I give you the Russian Kettlebell Challenge, for those who like it tough, and just a little bit dangerous.”
+I was a competitive powerlifter at the time and I knew what he meant.
+Real training, where you are utilizing the body to the fullest is never easy, never comfortable.
 Being comfortable with being uncomfortable is the first step.

-What is ‘tough’?
+What is tough?
 One way to look at it is being able to endure that which is unpleasant in the process of getting what one really wants to get, or to be.
 It is the price of admission into the world of the strong.
 Of being able to set one’s mind to the task at hand and do that which is necessary to achieve it, or as close as possible.
 To be able to ignore the minor uncomfortable aspects of overcoming the inertia of laziness that seems to grow bigger every year.

-James Allen, the author of ‘As a Man Thinketh’ has been paraphrased as saying, “Challenges don’t build character, they reveal it.”
+James Allen, author of As a Man Thinketh, has been paraphrased as saying, “Challenges don’t build character, they reveal it.”
 And so does the world of strength training.
-It doesn’t matter if your weapon of choice is a barbell, a kettlebell or your bodyweight, the real weapon is your mind and your will.
+It doesn’t matter if your weapon of choice is a barbell, a kettlebell, or your bodyweight, the real weapon is your mind and your will.
 And the real obstacle is your weakness and lethargy.
 Even the act of challenging them will make you stronger.

-To be able to confront one’s weaknesses head on and do something about it.
+To be able to confront your weaknesses head on and do something about it.
 To not be pushed back by the task.
 To be able to say no when that is the right thing to do or to say yes and push forward despite fear or uncertainty of the outcome.

-But there is a great prize for those that can, and those that do.
-That is the feeling of being strong.
+There is a great prize for those who can, and those who do take the risk—the feeling of being strong.
 Of living in the world strong.
-Of knowing that if they want to achieve something, they can put their all to it.
-That the ability to create force, which is strength, is in their capacity, in their toolbox.
-That gives one a confidence that literally cannot be bought, borrowed, stolen, faked, or obtained in any other manner.
+Of knowing if they want to achieve something, they can put their all to it.
+The ability to create force, which is strength, is in their capacity, in their toolbox.
+That gives you a confidence that literally cannot be bought, borrowed, stolen, faked, or obtained in any other manner.
 And few things feel as sweet.